u11d-com/terraform-aws-medusajs/examples/complete/README.md

-# MedusaJS Complete Infrastructure on AWS with Terraform
+# Medusa Complete Infrastructure on AWS with Terraform

-This Terraform configuration deploys a complete MedusaJS e-commerce platform infrastructure on AWS using the publicly available [`u11d-com/terraform-aws-medusajs`](https://github.com/u11d-com/terraform-aws-medusajs) module, demonstrating the usage of *all available variables and options.* This example is designed to showcase the full spectrum of customization and configuration capabilities offered by the module, providing a robust and feature-rich deployment.
+This Terraform configuration deploys a complete Medusa e-commerce platform infrastructure on AWS using the publicly available [`u11d-com/terraform-aws-medusajs`](https://registry.terraform.io/modules/u11d-com/medusajs/aws/latest) module, demonstrating the usage of *all available variables and options.* This example is designed to showcase the full spectrum of customization and configuration capabilities offered by the module, providing a robust and feature-rich deployment.

 ## Table of Contents